unreal4u/rutverifier/README.md

 Finding out whether it is a RUT or a RUN.
 Format it to the correct format to use

-This package has been extensivily tested with xdebug, APC, PHPUnit testing and Suhosin so that no errors are present.
+This package has been extensivily tested with xdebug and is properly PHPUnit tested so that no errors are present.

 Basic usage
 ----------

-<pre>include('src/unreal4u/rutverifier.class.php');
+<pre>include('src/unreal4u/rutverifier.php');
 $rutVerifier = new unreal4u\rutverifier();
 $result = $rutVerifier->isValidRUT('30.686.957-4');
 </pre>